-Paraguayan NYC is a small community in Queens and Somerset, New Jersey.
+Paraguayan NYC is a small community centered in Queens and Somerset, New Jersey.

 Paraguayan culture is a mix of Indigenous and Spanish cultures with some German influences.
-Guarani are the main Indigenous group.
+Guarani were the main Indigenous group.
+Guarani is still the dominant language.

 FILM FORUM, Hudson Square, NYC